Equinix reveals investment plans for 2019 – and there’s a lot

 Expansion and investment is the name of the game for Equinix's plans for 2019.

-The colocation giant has revealed it will be opening 12 new International Business Exchange (IBX) data centres and expanding 23 existing facilities this year – in total equating to an expected sum of US$1.73 – 1.92 billion of non-recurring capital expenditure.
+The colocation giant has revealed it will be opening 12 new International Business Exchange (IBX) data centers and expanding 23 existing facilities this year – in total equating to an expected sum of US$1.73 – 1.92 billion of non-recurring capital expenditure.

 By providing significantly more capacity in 2019, Equinix hopes to enable companies to deploy their IT infrastructure and services at the digital edge in more than 50 metros across the globe.